davidlivingrooms/rabbit-mermaid/README.md

 > Generate markdown flowcharts of your rabbitmq topology.

-rabbit-mermaid takes your rabbitmq topology files and turns them into markdown flowcharts
-Direct, fanout, and topic based exchanges are supported at the moment.
+rabbit-mermaid takes your rabbitmq topology files and turns them into markdown flowcharts.
+Direct, fanout, and topic-based exchanges are supported.

 ## Installation